Contents

 A screenshot showing Keycloak.

 You can also change some Login settings.
-In these fields, you can provide URL paths that will be allowed when users are redirected after logging out.
+In these fields, you can provide valid redirect URIs that will be allowed when users are redirected after logging out.
 We placed asterisks there for a reason – they can replace any string of characters, so it’s possible to redirect literally anywhere.
 Of course, this isn’t necessarily what you want to allow – so specify the URLs according to your needs, and click the Save button to save your changes.

 A screenshot showing Keycloak.